IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Local Only Auth
 +++++++++++++++

 Out of the box, your Dataverse installation is configured in "local only" mode.
 The "dataverseAdmin" superuser account mentioned in the :doc:`/installation/installation-main` section is an example of a local account.
-Internally, these accounts are called "builtin" because they are built in to the Dataverse software application itself.
+Internally, these accounts are called "builtin" because they are built in to the Dataverse Software application itself.

 Both Local and Remote Auth
 ++++++++++++++++++++++++++